Charles Waterton: Legacy

 Waterton's house, Walton Hall, which may be approached only by a pedestrian bridge to its own island, is now the main building of a hotel.
-There is a golf course in the vicinity and various public footpaths, some leading to a nature reserve- Anglers Country Park.
+There is a golf course in the vicinity and various public footpaths, some leading to a nature reserve, Anglers Country Park.

 Waterton Lakes in Alberta, Canada, now a national park, was named after him by Thomas Blakiston in 1858.
-A Wakefield road and school in Wakefield, Yorkshire, are also named after him.
+A road and school in Wakefield, Yorkshire, are also named after him.

+Waterton was a slave owner, although later wrote: "Slavery can never be defended: he whose heart is not of iron can never wish to be able to defend it."

+In 2024, Waterton Park was registered at Grade II by Historic England, to protect the landscape which Waterton designed to protect wildlife and is considered the world's first nature reserve.